 Stay After Sunset

-I have already written about why it is a good idea to stay after sunset and our very own Rick Keller wrote a wonderful article detailing the Second Sunset phenomenon that can take place way after the sun dips below the horizon.
+I have already written about why it is a good idea to stay after sunset due to the potential of a secondary sunset, which can take place way after the sun dips below the horizon.
 I have personally observed situations where the actual sunset turned out to be rather boring with very few colors and yet the second sunset, roughly 15-20 minutes afterwards yielded a stunning display of colors.
 Couple that with fall colors and you could end up with very unique-looking images that are impossible to capture at sunset.
 Since light levels drop significantly, the subtle colors emitting from the horizon could paint the landscape in a very different way.
 For example, take a look at the below image that I captured together with my workshop group last week:

 We were shooting at an overlook with a few dozen other photographers.
 Right after the sun set, we watched everyone leave in a hurry, but I asked my workshop participants to stick around for another 15-20 minutes.
 It was very cold and the group was not very enthusiastic about it.
 However, I observed the horizon and saw that there was a high chance for a second sunset taking place, so I suggested everyone to stay.
 It started to get dark pretty quickly, but right after 15 minutes or so, we again started to see color in the sky.
 It was very faint and hard to see, but the cameras were surely catching all that beautiful color.
 What’s unique about the second sunset, is that you deal with much longer shutter speeds, sometimes as long as 30+ seconds, which means that it is possible to capture moving clouds with beautiful sunset colors on them.
 This yields a very different look, as can be seen below: